Did Obama Throw Shade At Trump During His White House Portrait Unveiling? - NewsBreak

 Maybe Obama’s line wasn’t even about Trump and was simply some kind of inside joke?
 But those prospects don’t seem likely when considering Obama was reading from remarks he probably prepared and approved while aware the event would be televised nationally.

 However, the possibility that Obama could be taking a shot at Trump isn’t a stretch of the imagination by any means.
-In fact, he has more than a decade of experience doing so, beginning with his legendary speech at the 2011 White House Correspondents dinner when Obama’s roasting came as Trump was in the audience, his orange face turning red with a wry smile belying what was later described as “fury.”
+In fact, he has more than a decade of experience doing so.
+Beginning with his legendary speech at the 2011 White House Correspondents dinner, Obama’s roasting came as Trump was in the audience, his orange face turning red with a wry smile belying what was later described as “fury.”

 Whatever the case was, Obama’s speech promoted his wife to acknowledge his “spicy remarks.”